Tips to get small stains out of a comforter by using a simple spot cleaning method.

 How To Spot Clean A Comforter

-If you have a small greasy smear, makeup mark, or blood stain on your comforter, you might want to consider giving it a fast and easy spot clean instead of a detailed full on wash.
+If you have a small greasy smear, makeup mark, or bloodstain on your comforter, you might want to consider giving it a fast and easy spot clean instead of a detailed full-on the wash.

 The first thing you will want to do is get all the filling of the comforter away from the area where you will be treating.
 This ensures that you will not wet and potentially damage the filling and take away the fluffiness of your luxurious comforter.